 4. Rally Course - Together we watch teams compete in Rally Obedience.
 I then set up a very basic Rally course for Copper and the student to go through.

 5. Class Presentation/Parting Gift - the last session is spent in the students' classroom where they demonstrate working with Copper.
 Copper provides the student a certificate and picture of them working together.

 I am very fortunate to have an outstanding OT professional working at our school.
 We have just started to work together.
 The OT professional leads the session with the student.
 Copper and I support her work in motivating the student to complete the physical tasks.

-Copper has recently started attending a math class once a week.
-We asked students to fill out a simple 5 point scale of how much they like math class.
-We hope that after Copper for several weeks, our scores will improve.
+We hope that after Copper continues attending math class, student math scores will improve.
 Copper is also available while students are testing.
 Students can pet Copper during this time.
 We have also seen success when the student reads the question aloud to Copper and then verbally explains how they are trying to solve the equation.